Illustration by Emma Jayne, courtesy of the Bright Agency.

 8. Going off

-Definition: You might already be familiar with this Aussie phrase — but perhaps not both meanings.
-Yes, the phrase “going off” has two meanings: the first is for describing somebody who’s extremely mad, while the second is used to describe a party that is going absolutely wild.
+Definition: You might already be familiar with this Aussie phrase — but perhaps not both of its connotations.
+Yes, the phrase “going off” has two meanings: the first is for describing somebody who’s extremely mad, while the second is used to describe a party that is absolutely wild.

 9. You wanna go?

-Definition: This is another phrase that might have entered your lexicon.
-The popular Aussie phrase “you wanna go?” is used when you’re inviting somebody to physically fight you.
+Definition: This is another popular Aussie phrase that might have already entered your lexicon.
+It’s used as an invitation to start a physical fight.
 It can also be used comically between good friends.

 Example: “Oi mate.
-I saw you checkin’ out me missus.
+I hear you’re disrespectin’ me.
 You wanna go?”